appirio-tech/lc1-challenge-app/docs/edit_api_usage_30046908.md

 3. If user delete the files, these files won't be remove from the local directory.
 I think the requirement haven't asked this and the original code base haven't done this too.
 There will be many options to choose a location to store the file like aws, local etc. So it is no need to do this logic at this time.

 #Manifest
+Following Source Code have been updated or created.

+###1. client/edit-challenge/js/app.js
+add status 'DRAFT' to the new created challenge.

+###2. client/edit-challenge/js/controllers/challenge-file-upload-controller.js
+update the file related CURD operations and front-end functions.

+###3. client/edit-challenge/js/controllers/create-challenge-controller.js
+update the challenge and its prizes, tags and accounts related CURD operations and front-end functions.

+###4. client/edit-challenge/js/controllers/requirements-controller.js
+update requirement related functions.

+###5. client/edit-challenge/js/services/challenge-service.js
+add getFile and getRequirement function to RESTful call list.

+###6. client/edit-challenge/templates/requirement.html
+update the template based on the new logic.

+###7. config/default.js
+change the challengeServiceURI from 'http://lc1-challenge-service.herokuapp.com/' to 'http://lc1-challenge-service.herokuapp.com'.
+Otherwise, it will cause errors when requesting in challenge-concumer.js.

+###8. docs/edit_api_usage_30046908.md
+The doc you are looking at.

+###9. package.json
+add q and request modules.

+###10. server/challenge-consumer.js
+change the key from body to json in each used request options. only put and post related method need this updation.

+###11. server/libs/apiConsumerHelper.js
+This is a map lib which help to map the api calls in challenge-consumer to Model CURD functions which will be utilized in building model controllers.

+###12. server/routes/accounts.js
+change the get route to get json data directly.

+###13. server/routes/tags.js
+change the get route to get json data directly.

+###14. server/routes/challenges.js
+update each model's controller by calling the new buildcontroller function.

+###15. server/routes/localUploadMiddleware.js
+update the field in File object and the upload dir.

+###16. server/routes/controllerHelper.js
+update the controller builder.
+It gets the model data from remote api by calling each model's own CURD functions.

+###Note:
+I have implemented 12 api calls in this challenge.
+They all list in server/libs/apiConsumerHelper.js.
+They covered the functionality in edit page.

+#Architecture
+The connection between client, server and remote-api is precise.
+The controllerHelper.js buid CURD operations for each model.
+And apiConsumerHelper.js maps each model's CURD functions to remote api calls which contained in challenge-consumer.js.

+The only one thing we must focus is the referenceModel.
+The referenceModel has 0-n models.
+So this architecture is ok for 2 level nesting relationship.

+I think it can be enhanced and fulfill for multi-level nesting relationship too.

+For 3 levels, it can become

+	buildController(model, refModel1, refModel2);

+For 4 levels:

+	buildController(model, refMOdel1, refModel2, refModel3);

+...

+And javascript support calling a method by passing uncertain amount of parameters.
+We can enumerate all of the refModel and build the relationship through the modelId.

+Such as:

+Challenge has many files.
+Challenge has many submissions.
+Submission has many files.

+Then we get 4 main routers:

+1. challenge CURD.
+2. challenge's submission's CURD.
+3. challenge's file's CURD.
+4. submission's files' CURD.

+Then they can be handled by following controllers:

+1. ChallengeController = buildController(Challenge, null);
+2. SubmissionController = buildController(Submission, Challenge);
+3. ChallengeFileController = buildController(File, Challenge);
+4. SubmissionFileController = buildController(File, Submission, Challenge);

+I haven't implemented this version of controllerHelper.js in my submission.
+But it is possible, theoretically.
+Maybe in future challenge, I can make it out.